 ScreenStrong empowers families to reclaim their kids from toxic screens.
 We recommend visiting their How Screens and Electronics Impact Kids’ Brains page and read their informative blogs.

 Screen Sanity helps families and communities pursue digital health in order to reduce loneliness, depression, anxiety and suicide in a socially isolated society.
-Be sure to check out their free, downloadable parent guides .
+Check out their free, downloadable parent guides and Parent Guide: Digital Drivers Ed.

 The Center for Humane Technology, a coalition of early social media creators trying to reverse the digital attention crisis offers specific tips on how to minimize the unhealthy impact of our devices and digital engagement.